-The LEA must describe how it has consulted with relevant stakeholders regarding the LEA's application and implementation of school improvement models in its Priority Schools.
+The LEA must describe how it has consulted with relevant stakeholders regarding the LEA's application and implementation of school improvement models in its Priority and/or Focus Schools.

 For each Priority School and/or Focus School, the LEA must conduct a comprehensive needs assessment, utilizing external evaluators as necessary, to identify the strengths, weaknesses, and areas of critical need.
-For each Priority School, the LEA must describe the needs assessment process and summarize the results of the data analysis.
+For each Priority and/or Focus School, the LEA must describe the needs assessment process and summarize the results of the data analysis.
 The LEA must identify the intervention model selected for each school and the relationship between the results of the needs assessment and this selected intervention model.